TRUE GOLD™, the new standard in sustainable and ethical jewelry from TOBY POMEROY.

 Oro Verde gold and platinum from the Chocó Bioregion are mined by Afro-Colombian families, descendants of the Conquistadors’ gold mining slaves, who have collectively owned the land for generations.
 While it is certainly more efficient in the short run to harvest gold using chemicals and heavy mining equipment, these communities have chosen to mine naturally because they cherish the land; they’re mining what is for them their ancestral home.

 TOBY POMEROY has chosen to pay a premium to empower those communities who are willing to take the time, care and spend the money to mine responsibly, providing ethically-sourced gold, silver and platinum.
-We are proud to use responsibly mined gold and platinum to create our jewelry jewelry.
-As of January 2015, due to regional conflicts with paramilitary and illegal mining groups, Oro Verde no longer is Fairmined certified.
-There are presently three mines in the world that have been certified in producing certified Fairmined gold: Sotrami and Aurelsa in Peru and Iquira, Colombia.
+We are proud to use responsibly mined gold and platinum to create our jewelry.
+As of January 2015, due to regional conflicts with paramilitary and illegal mining groups, Oro Verde no longer is Fairmined certified but is still mining responsibly.

-La Llanada gold is mined in hard rock shafts, the ore is crushed recovered by gravimetric separation, using no cyanide or mercury and the miners are on track to achieve Fairmined Ecological certification in early 2015.
+La Llanada gold is mined in hard rock shafts, the ore is crushed recovered by gravimetric separation, using no cyanide or mercury and the miners achieved Fairmined Ecological certification in early 2015.
+TOBY POMEROY was among the first jewelers to purchase their gold.